Friday, March 27, 2026

 Consumer vulnerability is a leadership responsibility and firmly on the FCA’s radar.

-It’s a reminder that regulators don’t only look at outcomes.
-They look at whether your controls are strong enough to prevent predictable harm.
+This is a reminder that regulators don’t only look at outcomes.
+They look at whether controls are strong enough to prevent predictable harm.

 If you lead a regulated complaints function, the question is simple:

-Can your operation detect vulnerability, adapt processes, and evidence fair outcomes every time?
+Can your operation detect vulnerability, adapt processes and evidence fair outcomes consistently?

 The FCA Handbook defines a vulnerable customer as someone who is especially susceptible to harm because of personal circumstances.